Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-whatsapp.md

   **`Note:`** keep the port number the same as used in `main.py`

 - Finish up.
-After ruuning the command, you will have to copy the url ngrok provides.
-The url looks like `https://xxxxxxxxxxx.ngrok.io`
+After running the command, you will have to copy the URL ngrok provides.
+The URL looks like `https://xxxxxxxxxxx.ngrok.io`.

-  With the provided url, follow simple steps at [Setting whatsapp webhook](#finalizing-whatsapp-set-up).
+  With the provided URL, follow the steps at [Setting up WhatsApp webhooks](#finalizing-whatsapp-set-up).

   Copy the `VERIFY_TOKEN`, added as environment variable.
 Then paste into **verify token** section in your whatsapp cloud --> **verify and save**.

-  We are heading a the best part of this journey.
-Just take time to [subscribe to message topic](#finalizing-whatsapp-set-up).
+  You can read more about subscribing to message topics up [here](#finalizing-whatsapp-set-up).
-  When done ,you are good to go... fire up your bot in whatsapp by sending text.
+  When this step is done, the bot is complete.
+Activate your WhatsApp bot by sending it a text.

-  🏁 When done with saving the token and url, go on to text your bot.
-- See the deployed Pizza bot in whatsapp in the gif [below](#test-your-whatsapp-chatbot)
+- See the deployed WhatsApp PizzaBot in the gif [below](#test-your-whatsapp-chatbot).

 </TabItem>
 <TabItem value="replit" label="Using Replit">

 - Log into your [Replit](https://replit.com/) account.

-- Fork the repo [Whatsapp bot using sarufi API and heyoo](https://replit.com/@neurotechafrica/sarufi-heyoo-blueprint) into your account.
+- Fork the repo [WhatsApp bot using Sarufi API and heyoo](https://replit.com/@neurotechafrica/sarufi-heyoo-blueprint) into your account.

 - Navigate to Tools--> Secrets to create environment variables.
-Read [Getting whatsapp and sarufi creds](#getting-credentials).
+Read [Getting WhatsApp and Sarufi credentials](#getting-credentials).

   Create Secrets as shown below.